santiagxf/mlproject-sample/readme.md

     conda activate carpricer
     jobtools carpricer.train.trainer train_regressor --data-path data/car-prices/sample --params src/carpricer.params.yml
     ```

+    > The project uses MLflow for tracking metrics and logging artifacts.
+By default, it will use MLflow local storage when running locally and Azure ML when running in the cloud.
+If you want to configure tracking to happen always in Azure ML, configure the environment variable `MLFLOW_TRACKING_URI` to point to Azure ML.

 ### 2) Run it on Azure ML
 * Clone the repository in your local machine.